kalviumcommunity/S74_Shashank_Venkatesh_Capstone_FocusTroop/README.md

 **FocusTroop** is a collaborative productivity platform that helps individuals and groups stay focused using structured **Pomodoro sessions**, **goal tracking**, and **group accountability**.
 Built for students, remote teams, and solo workers who want to optimize their time and reduce distractions.

-> Developed as part of the final year B.Tech CSE Capstone Project.

 ---

 ## 📚 Table of Contents